porsche-design-system/porsche-design-system/packages/components/src/components/layout/button-group/button-group.usage.md

 **Hierarchical order**

-On viewport S upwards or in screen areas with a minimum width of 760 px the primary call-to-action should always be placed first.
+On breakpoint S upwards or in screen areas with a minimum width of 760 px the primary call-to-action should always be placed first.

 #### Avoid mixing different variants.